Skip to main content

 2. If you want more detailed data, click View in Reports to open the detailed reporting view.

-Use Report to Dive Deeper into Student Data
+Use Reports to Dive Deeper into Student Data

 Albert gives teachers and admins tools to monitor student progress in Adaptive Practice.
 You can get a high-level glance or dive deep into data to understand strengths and growth areas.